theo0165/duckpond/README.md

 ### TODO

+-   Show posts even if user does not follow any communities.
+    -   Alt.
+Show text and link to explore communities.
+Print all communities with link on seperate page.
--   Create table migrations
+-   Create post
--   User
-    -   Login
-    -   Register
+-   Create comment
+-   Reply to comment page
+-   Optimize single post queries.
+-   Fix bug where you can only see amount of top level comments.
--   Community
+-   Upvote/downvote route.
--   Posts
+-   Update user
--   Comment
+-   Search

 ### Routes proposal